About Me (Tiffany) ((obviously))

 I felt like I wasn't meant to ever live the life I imagined.
 Like I was destined to pay for my sins by working any job that would have me for the rest of my life.

-I had to make a decision, do I start pushing out applications, or do I push through, embrace the journey, and go to college for the first time - as a 30-something ex-cokehead with a record & a long track record of failing every math & science class, who's finally chasing her dreams for the first time.
+I had to make a decision, do I start pushing out applications, or do I push through, embrace the journey, and go to college for the first time - as a 30-something ex-cokehead with a record & a history of failing every math & science class, who's finally chasing her dreams for the first time.

 I chose the latter.
 On my first day, the girl sitting next to me was 17 - exactly half my age - and it triggered every single one of my insecurities, but I turned it into fuel for the fire.